goodshuffle/goodshuffle-developer-site/content/docs/components/item-list.md

 ### `tags`

-Use the `tags` attribute to get items using tags you have added to your items in Goodshuffle Pro.
+Use the `tags` attribute to get items using the tags you have added to your items in Goodshuffle Pro.
 This can help you create collections of items using data that supplements the Goodshuffle Pro taxonomy.
 This might include:

 - seasonality (e.g. fall, winter, spring)
 - featured
 - event type

-_We strongly suggest using tags to supplement the Goodshuffle Pro taxonomy, duplicating it could be very time consuming!_
+_We strongly suggest using tags to supplement the Goodshuffle Pro taxonomy; duplicating it could be very time consuming!_

 #### Example: